 See my curriculum vitae or bio for a summary of my academic career and my research statement, publication list, or showcase for an overview of my research.
 If you are interested in working with me, the MathCheck group at the University of Waterloo and the Algorithms & Mathematics group at the University of Windsor are accepting applications for open research positions.

-I am currently working with two PhD students, two MSc students, five undergraduate students, and a research associate.
+I am currently working with two PhD students, two MSc students, three undergraduate students, and a research associate.
 My group's webpage lists the students I'm working with or have worked with in the past.

 News